fatherdougalmaguire/Abeja/README.md

 The inital aim is to replicate the functionality of Nanowasp within Swift/SwiftUI

-And at some point along the way, expand to include other Microbee models and functionality.
-And who knows, maybe port it to Windows and Linux
+And at some point along the way, emulate other Microbee models And who knows, maybe port it to Windows and Linux

 Why ?